 Victorian-style homes are mostly Greek-revival styles dressed up with Gothic ornamentation.
-One ornamental detail carried from Greek temples to Victorian-era design was the fluted column, which was often reincarnated as a flat pilaster.
+One ornamental detail carried from Greek temples to Victorian-era design is the fluted column, which was often reincarnated as a flat pilaster.
 In renovation or restoration work, cutting the flutes is a necessary evil that makes reproduction possible.
 Along with the size and spacing of the flutes, you have to think about how they terminate.

 I know of three ways to cut flutes with a router.
 The most common method creates a stopped flute that correctly echoes the classical example.
 But router bits often burn the stock when they stop moving forward at the end of a flute, unless the last pass is made at a very minimal depth.
 If the stock is finish-grade, a burn means extra time spent sanding.